 For the follower of Christ, Thanksgiving knows no certain season (click to tweet).
 It is not bound to a certain day or month.
 It is the prescribed lifestyle for those who are members of the family of God whose head is Christ.
 The older I get, the more I tend to think of this biblical call as a way of life more aptly described as thanks-living.
 Any time you will but pause and think, you can easily find reasons to give God thanks.

 With or without a cornucopia spread, you should be grateful for the tender mercies of God and His keeping grace.
-An attitude of gratitude is worth the effort it takes to cultivate.
-Gratefulness to God is the concept that stands in need of revival and to that end let me encourage your own Thanksgiving in June.
+An attitude of gratitude is the concept that stands in need of revival and to that end let me encourage your own calorie-free Thanksgiving.

-Employing the great hymn book of the Bible, Psalms, let me give you seven passages to meditate upon for the remainder of June.
-I encourage you to make every effort to live with a grateful heart.
+Employing the great hymn book of the Bible, Psalms, let me give you seven passages to meditate upon.
 As one of my favorite Veggie Tales reminds me, “a grateful heart is a happy heart.”

 - Psalm 9:1-2, “I will praise You, O Lord, with my whole heart; I will tell of all Your marvelous works.
 I will be glad and rejoice in You; I will sing praise to Your name, O Most High.”